hulkdx/FindProfessionalInfra/README.md

 ## Deploy
 Currently ci is disabled to apply terraform, enable it by uncomment [this line](.github/workflows/push.yml#L33)

+## aws_launch_template
+Used for:
+- Setting security_group for nodes
+- Increasing max pods for each nodes

 ## TODO
 - kubernetes version
 - latest ami node group